blowfeld/race/README.md

 ```Shell
 mvn clean test
 ```
-Will run the unit tests in all modules.
+will run the unit tests in all modules.

 The (...somewhat non-existing) javascript unit tests can (or better could) be run ..somehow.